TheCharmingSociopath/TheCharmingSociopath.github.io/blog/_posts/2022-01-22-tex-to-images.md

 tags: [Tex, Scripting, Workflow]
 style: default
 color: primary
+description: How to export quantum circuits and other latex elements as images.
 date: 22-01-2022
 updated: 22-01-2022
 ---

 Today while writing a blog post on [a quantum circuit trick](https://thecharmingsociopath.github.io/blog/swap-gate), I needed to create some quantum circuit diagrams.
 First I thought of using Qiskit or Cirq for it, but the overhead to install and setup them didn't seem worth it.
-So I tried Tikz, and a Tex package called [Qcircuit.]()
+So I tried Tikz, and a Tex package called [Qcircuit.](https://www.ctan.org/tex-archive/graphics/qcircuit)

 I wanted to export the circuit created using Qcircuit as images, and it took a while to figure out an optimal way to do it.
 I decided to write it here since this method is very versatile and can be used to export tables, tikz images, and a lot more.